Pittsburgh Steelers: Historical facilities

 The Rooney family has long had a close relationship with Duquesne University in the city and from the teams founding in the 1930s to the late 1990s used Art Rooney Field and other facilities on campus as either its primary or secondary in-season training site as well as Greenlee Field during the 1930s.

 In the 1970s and 1980s, the team had season scrimmages at South Park in the suburban south hills of Pittsburgh.
 During various seasons including the strike season of 1987, the Steelers used Point Stadium in nearby Johnstown for game week practices.
-During the 1950s St. Bonaventure University and suburban Ligonier also served as a pre-season training camp sites.
+During the 1950s St. Bonaventure University (where Art Rooney's brother Silas was serving as athletic director) and suburban Ligonier also served as a pre-season training camp sites.